In this chapter, I will show you how to put all you’ve learned about personal training into practice.

 Other ways to learn the ropes

-So after practicing your new-found skills on friends and family members, what are some other ways that you can learn the ropes and get some much-needed experience?
+So after practicing your new-found skills with friends and family members, what other ways can you learn the ropes and get some much-needed experience?
 Here are a few ideas for you.

 Mentoring and job shadowing

-After you have taken the time to practice and hone your skills on a family member, it’s time to try to find a mentor and do a little job shadowing.
+After you have taken the time to practice and hone your skills with a family member, it’s time to try to find a mentor and do a little job shadowing.

 You could even job shadow someone before you have passed your certification.

-It’s a great way to get practical experience and knowledge as well as making yourself known at the local gym.
+It’s a great way to get practical experience and knowledge and make yourself known at the local gym.

 If you can set up an opportunity like this, you really can learn so much.